thevickypedia/stock_monitor/README.md

-Note: The code was built from the scratch but it was built with an intention to share knowledge and educational purpose.
-Parts of the code can be easily hard coded but left as env to increase redundancy.
-The application is extremely customizable so remove files or part of code where ever unnecessary.
+Note: The code was built from the scratch but it was built with an intention to share knowledge and educational purpose.<br/>Parts of the code can be easily hard coded but left as env to increase redundancy.<br/>The application is extremely customizable so remove/add files or part of code where ever unnecessary.